isomerpages/mindef-sg101/_foreign-policy/Our Challenges/Singapore in a HyperConnected World.md

 * * *
 #### Bibliography

 [^1]: Prime Minister's Office.
+(2021, November 30). <a target="blank" href="https://www.mfa.gov.sg/Newsroom/Press-Statements-Transcripts-and-Photos/2021/11/20211130-S-Raj">DPM Heng Swee Keat at the S Rajaratnam Lecture on “Fostering Growth and Stability in an Age of Complexity</a>.

+[^1]: Prime Minister's Office.
 (2021, November 30).
 <a target="blank" href="https://www.mfa.gov.sg/Newsroom/Press-Statements-Transcripts-and-Photos/2021/11/20211130-S-Raj">DPM Heng Swee Keat at the S Rajaratnam Lecture on “Fostering Growth and Stability in an Age of Complexity”</a>.